Skip to main content

 It’s important to go through the proper channels to check that your name isn’t already in use.

-Using the same name as another business can range from a marketing disaster to a lawsuit.
+The consequences of using the same name as another business can range from a marketing disaster to a lawsuit.

 A quick internet search can show you if someone else is using a similar name, and where else in the world your name may be used.